Fledtrain/QuoteGenerator/README.md

 # QuoteGenerator
 Random Quote Generator

-## Work in Progress Features
+## Features

 - Generate Random Quotes
-- Send the quotes to twitter to tweet out
+- Send the quotes to your twitter